What is Landing Page Optimization?

 Value above the fold

-On your landing page, it’s the same idea.
-What’s “above the fold” on your landing page matters most.
-Here, in the prime area, you have only a few seconds to grab attention.
+"Above the fold" comes from newspapers, where the top half of a folded paper had to grab attention on the stand.
+On your landing page, it's the same idea — what's "above the fold" matters most.
+Here, you have only a few seconds to grab attention.

 The key is to focus on your unique selling point.
 Write a compelling headline with your main keywords.
 Put your main call-to-action button in a spot that stands out, and make sure it looks great on any device.